 Possibly.
 Many employers now use the same credit files used by credit card providers and mortgage brokers to determine whether you are the most financially stable and reliable employee for the job.
 Credit agencies can share your information with those who have a legitimate business need for the information.
 An employer using your report to determine your eligibility for “employment, promotion, reassignment or retention” is therefore entitled to access.
 Whether an employer can run a credit check will depend on what state you live in.

-However, 11 states have passed legislation that limits an employer's ability to use your credit report in the employment setting.
-Those states are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington.
 In most of those states, it is now an illegal employment practice for an employer to use a credit report in making employment related decisions.
-There are exceptions in most states that allow certain employers to use your credit report,, including financial institutions, public safety officers, and where a credit report could be related to your job duties.
-Currently there are 34 bills under consideration which would place restrictions on credit considerations for employment.
-Additionally, some localities such as New York City, have implemented bands on credit checks for potential employees.
+There are exceptions in most states that allow certain employers to use your credit report, including financial institutions, public safety officers, and where a credit report could be related to your job duties.

 Possibly.
 Again, this will depend on which state you live in.
 Under federal law, with your permission, the employer can use the credit check as one of the factors in determining the best candidate for the job.
 It does not matter whether or not the job has anything to do with handling money, juggling budgets, or similar tasks for which credit information might relate more directly to your fitness for the job.

-However, if you live in any of the 11 states in which legislation concerning credit checks has been passed (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington), your employer may not use this information to deny you a promotion.
+However, some state laws prohibit employers from using credit check information to deny promotions (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington).
+Your employer may not use this information to deny you a promotion.

 Yes.
 The FCRA requires that you give written permission before your employer can access your credit report.
 An employer who does not obtain your permission before requesting your report has violated the FCRA.